HomeBlogWhat is Chainlink (LINK)? Practical Guide 2026

 The Problem

-• -Centralized APIs can be compromised
+• -Centralized APIs can fail, lag, block access, or be manipulated

-• +Multiple data sources aggregated
+• +Multiple data sources can reduce, not remove, outlier risk

 How Chainlink Works